Nakzz/Shared-Memory-Producer-Consumer-Program/README.md

 To compile the code: make
-To run the program with sample: ./prodcom < sample.txt
+To run the program with sample input: ./prodcom < sample.txt